 "Particularly given that these posters were found during a week in which we remember those who were lost in the Holocaust, we understand how hurtful and deeply offensive this can be to our Jewish community and to all who mourn in solidarity with them," Dr. Aw said in a statement.
 Holocaust Remembrance Day begins on Wednesday night, and Jewish student organizations are planning events to honor the victims.
 "As I have stated previously, we reject hate, bigotry, intimidation in all its forms and firmly believe that they have no place in our society."

 Five of the 17 people killed in the shooting at Marjory Stoneman Douglas were Jewish, as are some of the leaders of the Never Again movement for gun reform.
-There has been a series of right-wing attacks on the Parkland students, with Fox News host Laura Ingraham making fun of David Hogg and a candidate for the Maine state House of Representatives calling Emma González a "skinhead lesbian."
+Right-wingers have been attacking Parkland students, such as when Fox News host Laura Ingraham made fun of David Hogg and a candidate for the Maine state House of Representatives called Emma González a "skinhead lesbian."

 AU has long been a target for white nationalist recruiting and propaganda, but it's far from the only college in the U.S. where this has occurred.
 On Friday, we published a report that detailed the growing number of anti-immigrant, racist, and anti-Semitic propaganda at schools around the country, from AU to the University of South Carolina to Cal Poly in San Luis Obispo.

 According to the Anti-Defamation League, the number of anti-Semitic incidents in the U.S. grew by almost 60% in 2017, with incidents on college campuses nearly doubling from 108 in 2016 to 204 in 2017.

 In response to previous racist occurrences — such as Confederate-flag flyers with cotton affixed to them hung on campus — AU introduced an ambitious diversity and inclusion plan in January, which includes bias training and hiring more diverse faculty.